securesecrets/shade/Shade_Protocol_Resposible_Disclosure.md

 - Due to the sensitive nature of security patches, the Shade Protocol team will **not** make the content of security patches public until the entire system has been patched.
 - Users submitting bug reports are expected **not** to publicly disclose a bug report--or even the existence of a bug report for a specific project--before it has been fixed.
-- Users submitting bug reports are expected **not** to publicly disclose a bug report deemed to be a duplicate or well-known to the Shade Protocol team..
+- Users submitting bug reports are expected **not** to publicly disclose a bug report deemed to be a duplicate or well-known to the Shade Protocol team.
 - The details of the patch will be revealed after a holdover period of 10 days from the time after the successful application of patches to relevant systems.
     - The holdover period provides reasonable time to ensure the stability of the contract or application before patch is revealed.
     - The patch activity is considered successful if the applied patch completely mitigated the vulnerability as intended and the system remained stable.